 Some jobs in business require or give the opportunity to travel a lot, both domestically and internationally.
 An internal meeting with colleagues at the headquarters, a course on the newest developments in your profession, a sales appointment with potential customers and a consultation or presentation to current clients are just a few examples involving travelling beyond the daily commuting between home and work.
 How boring travelling in a traffic jam or a full train during rush hour can be, how exciting a business trip to an interesting place actually is.
 What about jobs in academia?
 Well, professors are not only travelling between lecture rooms and their office.

-Text by: Bas Dietzenbacher
+Written by: Bas Dietzenbacher

 Although not very frequently, teaching can occasionally bring professors to different places.
 Next to their regular classes at their main university, they may be hired to teach a course at another university.
 These professors for instance have a very successful class, or the other university has a (temporary) lack of certain expertise to teach a specific course.
 Some professors even have multiple jobs such that they are affiliated with more than one university.
 However, teaching at a different place boils in most cases down to a single guest lecture or a few lectures at a summer school.
 Summer schools, or spring/autumn/winter schools, are primarily for knowledge remediation or advancement of the participants, which can be students or professional workers of any level.